bramkn/n8n-nodes-renamekeys-advanced/README.md

 This is an n8n community node.
 It is based on the renamekeys node.
 It adds some extra quality of life functionality.
 * Keep only renamed keys.
 * Use a Template to rename keys, providing flexibility and ease of use to the node.
-* If rename key isn't set, keep the field but not rename it.(helpful for keep only renamed keys)
+* If new key name isn't set, keep the field but not rename it.(helpful for keep only renamed keys)

 ## Installation